 When paired with a heat mat controller, the Hog Hearth system uses a fraction of the energy required to heat a farrowing crate compared to a single or double heat lamp setup.

 According to research published in The Journal of Swine Health and Production, using controlled heat mats will save energy.
-In fact, heat mats can result in a savings of $18.30 per farrowing stall or a total of $5,856 return of investment (ROI) in year 1.
-In subsequent years, you will get savings of $89.87 per stall or $28,758.40 total ROI (total savings with mat = energy cost of mat – energy cost of lamp).
+In fact, heat mats can result in a savings of $18.30 per farrowing stall or a total of $5,856 return on investment (ROI) in year 1.
+In subsequent years, you will save $89.87 per stall, for a total ROI of $28,758.40(total savings with mat = energy cost of mat – energy cost of lamp).